-A combination of 80% Pommard and 20% Dijon clone 115, was hand harvested on September 30 into half-ton picking bins and brought directly to the winery.
-The fruit was feathered with dry ice to prevent spoilage and oxidation.
+The Pinot Noir was hand harvested into half-ton picking bins and brought directly to the winery.
+Dry ice was feathered into the bins to prevent spoilage and oxidation.
 The bins were placed in cold storage for a 24-hour resting period before processing.
-All of the fruit was then hand-sorted and 35% was fermented as whole clusters to add extra layers of complexity in the final wine.
-The grapes then received a cold soak for seven days to extract maximum color from the Pinot Noir skins, while the chill prohibited the start of fermentation.
-The fruit was removed from refrigeration and allowed to warm to activate the native yeasts.
-One gentle punch down per day ensured minimal tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
-The grapes were then pressed and the wine was gravity fed into eight French oak barrels, three of which were new.
-The barrels were initially stirred three times over a six-week period.
+All of the fruit was then hand-sorted.
+The bright flavor and complex taste profile are in part offered by 50% whole cluster fermentation.
+The grapes received a cold soak for seven days to extract maximum color from the skins, while the chill prohibited the start of fermentation.
+The fruit was then removed from refrigeration, warming and activating the native yeasts.
+One gentle punch down per day ensured minimal tannin extraction from the skins allowing the stems to provide the wine’s structure.
+The grapes were then pressed and the wine was gravity fed into four French oak barrels; two new, and two neutral.
 The wine received neither racking, nor fining, nor filtering.

 Variety 100% Pinot Noir

 Optimal Maturity 2014-2020

 Barrel Aging 11 Months, 50% new French Oak